camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/06-install-camunda-bpm.html.md

 1. In the deployment's configuration screen, change the value of the **"Deployment Order"** from **"100"** to **"90"**, so the Enterprise Application starts after the Resource Adapter but before the process application deployments.
 2. Click **"Save"** to persist the change.
-3. Start the camunda-bpm-platform application if it is not already.
-If this fails initially, try to restart the server.
+3. Start the camunda-bpm-platform application if it is not already running.
+If this initially fails, try to restart the server.
 The resource adapter references are not always resolved properly.
 It will be fine after a restart.